Published on August 13, 2024

 Causes

-When you have hay fever, your immune system identifies a harmless airborne substance as being harmful.
+When someone has hay fever, the immune system identifies a harmless airborne substance as being harmful.
 This substance is called an allergen.
-Your immune system is how your body protects itself, so it produces immunoglobulin E (IgE) antibodies to protect against this allergen.
-The next time you come in contact with the allergen, these antibodies signal your immune system to release chemicals such as histamine into your bloodstream.
+The body produces immunoglobulin E (IgE) antibodies to protect against allergens.
+When the body comes in contact with an allergen, these antibodies signal the immune system to release chemicals such as histamine into the bloodstream.
 This causes a reaction that leads to the symptoms of hay fever.

 Risk factors

-The following can increase your risk of developing hay fever:
+The following can increase a person's risk of developing hay fever:

-• Having a condition called atopic dermatitis or eczema, which makes your skin irritated and itchy
+• Having a condition called atopic dermatitis or eczema, which makes skin irritated and itchy.

-• Living or working in an environment that constantly exposes you to allergens — such as animal dander or dust mites
+• Living or working in an environment that constantly exposes someone to allergens — such as animal dander or dust mites.

 Complications